Defect Line Coarsening and Refinement in Active Nematics

-$ r_\text{c}=\sqrt{\frac{8\eta K}{\gamma_1|\alpha|}} $ is the critical radius for which the active-propulsion exactly counterbalances the loop line tension (i.e. $\dot{r}=0$).
-Note, how $r_\text{c}$ is explicitly dependent on nematic elasticity, activity and rotational viscosity, which provides a direct analytic insight into possible control of active defect loop kinetics; namely, for $r>r_\text{c}$ the loops expand, whereas for $r<r_\text{c}$ the loops shrink.
+where $\tau_\text{loop}=\frac{4\eta}{|\alpha|}$ is the characteristic time scale of isolated defect loops , $r_0$ is the initial loop radius at $t=0$, and $ r_\text{c}=\sqrt{\frac{8\eta K}{\gamma_1|\alpha|}} $ is the critical radius for which the active-propulsion exactly counterbalances the loop line tension (i.e. $\dot{r}=0$). $r_\text{c}$ is explicitly dependent on nematic elasticity, activity and rotational viscosity, which provides a direct analytic insight into possible control of active defect loop kinetics; for $r>r_\text{c}$ the loops expand, whereas for $r<r_\text{c}$ the loops shrink.
+Note that the existence of a critical radius has analogies with the spontaneous flow transitions in polar gels~\cite{VoituriezR_EurophysLett70_2005}, but with a notable difference that in polar gels the transition is symmetry breaking, whereas for active loops the flow is always generated and competes with the elasticity-induced shrinking.

-The analytical model is compared to the full numerical simulation, observing excellent agreement as shown in Fig.~\ref{fig:loop}.
+The analytical model is compared to the full numerical simulation, observing excellent agreement (Fig.~\ref{fig:loop}).
 A loop with a fixed initial radius is let to dynamically evolve at different activities and depending on the activity, this leads to shrinking (Supplementary Movie 1) or expanding (Supplementary Movie 2) dynamics.
 A fit of Eq.~\ref{eq:r} to the simulation data gives $1/\tau_\text{loop}=0.186\,\Gamma\alpha$ and $r_\text{c}^2/\tau_\text{loop}=2.78\,\Gamma L$, which compares well to values of $1/\tau_\text{loop}=0.182\,\Gamma\alpha$ and $r_\text{c}^2/\tau_\text{loop}=2\,\Gamma L$ that are calculated directly from the viscoelastic parameters of the simulation.
-More generally, now supported also by the numerical simulations, we show that the nematic elasticity, active propulsion and the viscous drag are the main mechanisms that affect the overall kinetics of the three-dimensional active defects.
+More generally, now supported also by the numerical simulations, we show that the nematic elasticity, active propulsion and the viscous drag are the main mechanisms of the three-dimensional active defect kinetics.